 In this final episode of Platform Imaginaries we research the role of platforms like Instagram in the art world.
 What kinds of value do artists create through digital platforms?
 Are they working in free labor for visibility, and might these attentions change the kinds of value that their artworks represent economically and socially?

 With art historian Julia Mullié, professor Olav Velthuis, artists Barbara Visser and Jouke Kleerebezem we question what kinds of value are created through digital platforms for the art market.
 Are there other meaningful resources available that offer value and visibility to an artist?
 Platform intermediaries like Instagram enable artists to capitalise on their labor, and intellectual assets.
 Afforded a socio-technical canvas, artists publish artworks through the cloud of a third-party service in a trade for social data.
 However, as digital platforms sprouting from the US epitomise the precarious neoliberal conditions anchoring and forwarding the free labor market, how does artistic labor depreciate?
 And what kinds of value underpin artworks when integrated with meritocratic technologies?

-404 Error is a series of arts and digital cultures happenings initiated by ARIAS and hosted by SPUI25 that aims to empower artists, researchers and designers to formulate new platform imaginaries for and within the city
+Platform Imaginaries is an Arts & Digital Cultures series initiated by ARIAS and hosted by SPUI25 that aims to empower artists, researchers and designers to formulate platform imaginaries based in technology for and within the city.

 You can sign up for this program for free.
 If you subscribe for the program we count on your presence.
 If you are unable to attend, please let us know via firstname.lastname@example.org | T: +31 (0)20 525 8142.